Why does missing calls cost you the year?

-Sixty to eighty per cent of trade leads still come by phone.
-The form on the website is the warm-up act.
+Sixty to eighty per cent of UK trade leads still come by phone, so a single missed callback on a £400 job, twice a week, walks over £20,000 out the door in a year.
+The form on the website is the warm-up.
 The phone call is where the money is.
-And the math on a missed call is brutal.
-One missed callback on a £400 job, twice a week, every week.
-That is over £20,000 walked out the door in a year.

 Add the lifetime value of the customers you would have kept after that first job, the referrals they would have brought, and the reviews they would have written, and the number gets ugly.
 The other trade in your area picking up first, every time, is the trade that wins.